 This Easy Falafel Salad Bowl is a burst of Mediterranean flavors in every bite!
-It’s not only easy to make but delicious and satisfying too.
-A perfect meatless meal to share with family and friends.
+It’s not only easy to make but delicious and satisfying, too.
+It is a perfect meatless meal to share with family and friends.

 Ingredients You’ll Need, Substitutions & Notes